LuminateBristol/hive_alife_2025/README.md

 # DOTS 2D Simulator - Python

 This simulator is designed to be used as a basic experimentation and setup tool for the DOTS robots.
 It allows users to test behaviour based controllers on robots at high speed and with basic physics.
-Written in Python for ease of use.

 This simulator is based on previous project work which can be found here: https://bitbucket.org/suet_lee/metric_extraction_ddmefd/src/master/